-STEP Locate the subject property on the City's Online here or Zoning Map at City Hall to determine the property's zoning district and whether the property is in an historic district or an overlay.
-If the development site is located within an overlay, the Article 2, Overlay Zone Section 660-08 Overlay Zones regulations establish additional regulations to the site in addition to all other regulations.
-If the development site is located in an historic district or a landmarked building, the Chapter 328 Historic Districts Historic District regulations define the review and approval process for the development.
-If the development site is over 3 acres in gross area, the Article 2, Section 660-07 Master Plan Development Master Plan regulations establish street, block, open space and other supplemental regulations.
-Developments Review STEP Article 2 to understand the intended character of the zoning district.
-STEP Article 3 Building Types Building Types to determine which building types are allowed in the zone and to review the regulations for that building type, including building and parking siting, height and roof design, basic facade design, and supplemental regulations.
-STEP Review Article 4 Uses Uses Article 5 to understand which uses are allowed within the zone and any supplemental use regulations.
-As Accessory Uses applicable, review accessory uses allowed within the zone and any supplemental regulations.
-STEP Review Article 6 Building Design Building Design for general design requirements applicable to all building types, such as roof design and building materials STEP Article 7 Landscape and Site Design Landscape & Site Design for streetscape, required buffers, bicycle parking, and other landscape and site design regulations.
+Locate the subject property on the City's Zoning Map to determine the property's zoning district and whether the property is in a historic district or an overlay.
+Online here or at City Hall If the development site is located within an overlay, the Overlay Zone regulations establish additional regulations to the site in addition to all other regulations.
+Article 3 Overlay Zones l· If the development site is located in a historic district or a landmarked building, the Historic District regulations establish specific regulations in addition to other applicable regulations.
+Chapter 328 Historic Districts l· If the development site is over 5 acres in gross area, the Master Plan Development regulations establish street, block, open space and other supplemental regulations.
+Chapter 350, Article 3 Master Plan Developments Review Zones to understand the intended character of the zoning district.
+Article 2 Zones STEP 3 Review Building Types to determine which building types are allowed in the zone and to review the regulations for that building type, including building and parking siting, height and roof design, basic facade design, and supplemental regulations.
+Article 4 Building Types STEP 4 Review Uses to understand which uses are allowed within the zone and any supplemental use regulations.
+As applicable, review accessory uses allowed within the zone and any supplemental regulations.
+Article 5 Uses Article 6 Accessory Uses STEP 5 Review Building Design for general design requirements applicable to all building types, such as roof design and building materials.
+Article 7 Building Design STEP 6 Review Site Design for required buffers, performance standards, and other landscape and site design regulations.
+Article 8 Site Design STEP 7 Review Parking for any parking, bicycle parking, and loading layout and dimensional requirements.
+Article 9 Parking STEP 8 Review Signs to determine the sign regulations that apply and are allowed under the property's zoning.
+Article 10 Signs STEP Review Review Procedures for project review and approval procedures.
+Article 11 Procedures